olivier-bernard/triathlon-club-events-app/README.md

 ## Future Enhancements

-- Integrate Keycloak for user authentication and management.
+- Integrate user authentication and management.
-- Implement additional features such as event filtering and user profiles.
+- Implement additional features such as event filtering and user profile to enable autorized users to create events,
+- Event creation and delete, using either the interface or a csv like ingestion.
+TBD depending on users feedback